 Imbalanced Nervous System Responses

-As noted above, sleep apnea causes overactivity in your nervous system due to frequent awakenings from sleep.
+As noted above, sleep apnea leads to an overactive nervous system due to frequent awakenings from sleep after oxygen deprivation.
 This leads to erratic heartbeats and an increased breathing rate, pushing your blood pressure and heart rate through the roof.

-It can also cause parasympathetic withdrawal in your nervous system, which regulates your heart rhythm.
+It can also cause parasympathetic withdrawal in your nervous system, which normally helps to tame and calm your heart rhythm.
 The resulting imbalance between your sympathetic and parasympathetic systems leaves your heart susceptible to AFib.
+The sympathetic or “fight-or-flight” system in overdrive can leave you feeling anxious during AFib episodes and even fearful.
+Needless to say, this unpleasant state interferes with sleep as well as your ability to be at peace during the day.

 Related Conditions